Towards universally optimal sorting algorithms: A natural characterization of sortedness and a simple algorithm

-Consider a situation where the input is the transpose of the first and the second halves, viz., the first $n/2$ elements are the sorted second half of the array and the second $n/2$ elements form the sorted first half.
-In this case, $k = n/2$ but if we simply partition\footnote{ using a stable partitioning elements} the input using the median, we arrive at a sorted array and therefore much better than the $O(n \log k )$ bound.
+Consider a situation where the input is the transpose of the first and the second halves, viz., the first $n/2$ elements are the sorted second half of the array and the second $n/2$ elements form the sorted first half (Figure \ref{unsorted}, row 3).
+In this case, $k = n/2$ but if we partition the input around the median, ensuring {\it stability}, we arrive at a sorted array and therefore much better than the $O(n \log k )$ bound.
 So the definition of {\it sortedness} based on distance appears weak for this situation.

+{\bf Remark}: A {\it stable partitioning} procedure has the property that for any two elements $( x_i , x_j )$ where $i < j$, they will be in positions $i' , j'$ respectively such that $i' < j'$ after the partitioning if they belong to the same partition.
+See Figure \ref{stablepart} regarding the significance of this.
+A stable partitioning can be done in $O(n)$ time easily\footnote{An in-place stable partitioning could be more challenging to accomplish in linear time \cite{KP:92}.}.

 The other common definition of sortedness is related to the number of inverted pairs.
 A sorted array has zero inversion whereas a reverse sorted array has ${ n \choose 2 }$ inversions.
-The previous example also has $\Omega ( n^2 )$ inversions and so this measure of sortedness also fails to take advantage of ordering available in the array.
-We want to define a notion of sortedness that is not known to the algorithm, yet design an oblivious strategy\footnote{In literature, sorting networks are considered oblivious because the interconnections are fixed for all permutations, but these can achieve at best $O(n \log n)$ comparisons} to exploit it.
+The example in Figure \ref{unsorted} also has $\Omega ( n^2 )$ inversions and so this measure of sortedness also fails to take advantage of ordering available in the array.
+We present a new and a natural measure of sortedness that is not known explicitly from the input, and subsequently design an oblivious\footnote{In literature, sorting networks are considered oblivious because the interconnections are fixed for all permutations, but these can achieve at best $O(n \log n)$ comparisons} algorithm that exploits this ordering.